 Project managers are the point person in charge of a specific project or projects within an organization.
 We regularly feature resources for project managers to help train PMs to land jobs in the industry or develop better skills in their current role.
 So we thought it would be a great idea to take a look at what core qualifications are required of project managers and define the common job descriptions for several PM roles.

 So what do project managers do?
-They plan, budget, monitor and report on the project, sometimes pitching the idea of the project or being assigned to it once it’s already been approved.
+They plan, budget, monitor and report on the project with project management tools, sometimes pitching the idea of the project or being assigned to it once it’s already been approved.
 The project manager is the bridge between upper management and the teams tasked with the actual execution of the project.
 They make sure the scope of the project is sound, reporting regularly on the progress of the project and that it is staying on the approved schedule.

 Anything that has a start and a finish, resulting in a product, is a project and requires the oversight and leadership of a project manager.
 That means that project managers work in virtually all fields, from tech and IT to human resources, from advertising and marketing to construction, and everything in-between.

 Project managers are well-compensated for their work, and salaries range around the low six-figures depending on title and location.
 Project management is a growing field, rife with opportunities for well-organized individuals.

 Education and Certification